Cyclenerd/static_status/README.md

 You can extend the checks of `status.sh` with your own custom shell scripts.

 If the shell script outputs a return code 0 it is evaluated as available.
-With other return codes it is a failure (outage, down).
+With other return codes, it is a failure (outage, down).

 Add your script to the `status_hostname_list.txt` configuration file.
 Example: